 If you would like to speak to a therapist about this subject or about any other issue you may be experiencing, contact the Maria Droste Access Center at 303-867-4600.

 Get Informative Posts like this Sent to Your Inbox

 Maria Droste posts regularly on helpful mental health and wellness subjects like the one you just read.
 We send these out in our free monthly newsletter.
 Subscribe today and get informative reads like this sent straight to your inbox.

-Joel Silverman, MA, LPC, is a member of The Therapist Group at Maria Droste Counseling Center in Colorado.
-He specializes in Individual Therapy, Couples Counseling, and Addiction Counseling.
+Joel Silverman, MA, LPC, is a counselor at Maria Droste Counseling Center in Denver and specializes in marriage counseling.